mkalik/module6-weather-dashboard/README.md

 ## 1.Installation:

-clone this repo and start open the index.html file in your browser.
+clone this repo and open the index.html file in your browser.

 ## 2.Usage: